cryptoeconomics-study/website/book/chapter-01.md

 ### One way hash functions

-// ToDo: Rewrite section to mention / describe concepts as pre-image / 2nd pre-image etc.
+// TODO: Rewrite section to mention / describe concepts as pre-image / 2nd pre-image etc.

 Hashes are one-way mathematical functions that take a variable length input of any size and produces a unique fixed length output called a hash value.
 This function is considered as 'one way' as it is very difficult to find the original input of a hash value.
 This is unless you try to brute force guess all existing inputs to find a matching hash value.